Calculator/Resources/401(k) and Retirement Planning in North Carolina: 2026 Complete Guide

 Does North Carolina tax 401(k) withdrawals in retirement?

 Yes.
-Traditional 401(k) withdrawals are taxed as ordinary income in NC at the applicable rate (3.99% for 2026 and scheduled to decrease further).
+Traditional 401(k) withdrawals are taxed as ordinary income in NC at the applicable rate (3.99% for 2026, declining further under current law).
 Roth 401(k) qualified withdrawals are tax-free at both the federal and NC state level.
-Social Security income is fully exempt from NC tax, so coordinating your 401(k) withdrawals with Social Security timing can reduce your overall tax burden.
+Social Security income is fully exempt from NC tax, so coordinating 401(k) withdrawals with Social Security timing can reduce your overall tax burden.

 Should I prioritize my 401(k) or pay off debt first?